prncevince/konoha-template/README.md

 ### Set Upstream branch

 This will allow us to use the `make` commands below for pushing initially.
-Once you've made the initially changes that you want to the project, go ahead and:
+Once you've made the initial changes that you want to the project, go ahead and:

 - `git push -u origin master`